Alzheimer’s Disease: Symptoms, Causes and Natural Support Strategies

 In order to grow stronger and healthier neuronal cells the neurons secrete a compound called Brain derived neurotrophic growth factor (BDNF).
 BDNF encourages the growth and differentiation of new neurons and synapses.
 In the brain, it is most active in the hippocampus and cortex and is vital to learning, memory and higher thinking (34).

 Key ways to simulate BDNF include regular exercise, novel movement patterns such as using your non-dominant hand for activities, doing cross-crawl style movements, aromatherapy, learning new concepts, listening to classical music, social interaction and laughing.
 Read this article on neurobics, which are specific exercises to stimulate BDNF production.

-Here are the best action steps to get started with on your journey to prevent and/or beat Alzheimer’s disease.
+Here are the best action steps to get started with on your journey to improve your brain health.
+It is important to note that these strategies are not at this time FDA approved to prevent, mitigate, treat or cure Alzheimer’s disease and should not be confused as such.
 You should always consult with your physician before stopping or changing medications or taking on new health strategies.